What is LASIK?

 - Astigmatism (blurry vision)

-LASIK surgery is performed as an outpatient procedure in the comfort and convenience of our laser surgical suite that is close to Chicago, Gurnee, Antioch, Libertyville and other places within North Chicago area.
-The entire vision correction procedure takes less than15 minutes and both eyes are done in the same sitting.
+What is LASIK as a procedure?
+It’s an eye surgery that is performed as an outpatient procedure in the comfort and convenience of our laser surgical suite that is close to Chicago, Gurnee, Antioch, Libertyville and other places within North Chicago area.
+The entire vision correction procedure takes less than 15 minutes and both eyes are done in the same sitting.
 The procedure is performed using topical eye drop anesthesia.
 Our patients see a dramatic improvement in their vision within the first day.
 Most patients return to their normal activities within a day or two.

 Cutting Edge Technology… without the “Cut”